 What happens when you vacuum to waste?

-This way the dirt that is picked up by the vacuum does not get trapped in the filter, clogging the filter medium or even returning to the pool, but is ejected from the system completely.
+This way the dirt that is picked up by the vacuum does not get trapped in the filter, clogging the filter medium or even returning to the swimming pool, but is ejected from the system completely.

-As the water does not go back into the pool the water level will go down as you vacuum, actually at quite an alarming rate, particularly if you have a relatively small pool.
+As the water does not go back into the swimming pool the water level will go down as you vacuum, actually at quite an alarming rate, particularly if you have a relatively small pool.
 It is then that you appreciate just how much water your pool pump actually moves.
 You will have to top the pool up afterwards.

 Do you backwash after you vacuum to waste?